joshbegley/nyt-latest/README.md

 **Inside the Big Facebook Leak**\
 `In a time of mega-leaks, journalists’ sources have become power players.
-Frances Haugen, the former Facebook executive who shared company documents, led a meticulous media rollout.`\
+Frances Haugen, the former Facebook product manager who shared company documents, led a meticulous media rollout.`\
 https://nytimes.com/2021/10/24/business/media/facebook-leak-frances-haugen.html?searchResultPosition=1

 **Review: In ‘Fairycakes,’ the Woods Are Campy, Dark and Daft**\